Fellowship-of-turing/Namsor_2.1_api/source/index.md

 ### Region Classifications

 We provide two regions classifications when inferring the origin.
-These classifications have slightly different enumerators that we have detailed below:
+These classifications have slightly different enumerators as detailed below:

 #### regionOrigin :